Imbruvica (Ibrutinib)

 Important Warnings

-There are several important warnings and precautions to be aware of before taking Imbruvica.
+There are several important considerations to keep in mind before taking Imbruvica.

 Who Should Not Take Imbruvica

-Do not use Imbruvica if you are allergic to ibrutinib or any ingredients, use preparations containing St John’s Wort, are pregnant or planning to become pregnant, or are breastfeeding.
+Do not take Imbruvica if you are allergic to ibrutinib or any of its ingredients, are pregnant or planning to become pregnant, or are breastfeeding.

 Medical Conditions to Discuss